• Strategic focus, sustainability, right-sizing, and performance give hyper-local a chance in a global economy

 In fact, according to The Craft Spirits Data Project the craft distilling industry sold nearly 23.7% more cases in 2017 than in 2016.
 According to the Brewers Association the number of operating breweries grew 16% in 2017, with microbreweries accounting for nearly 60% of the craft category’s total growth.
 Small businesses (1-499 employees) add more net new jobs than large businesses, according to the Small Business Association.

-The key is a laser focus on adopting processes that eliminate inefficiency, maximize technology to minimize resources, and emphasize sustainability:
+In order for small businesses to compete, they should adopt a laser focus on adopting processes that eliminate inefficiency, maximize technology to minimize resources, and emphasize sustainability:

 Strategic focus: A successful business begins with a well-defined business plan.
 Every business decision, including facility design, hiring, materials, suppliers, and technologies employed is then based on the goals and targets outlined in that plan.